armelf/Financial-Algorithms/README.md

 ### Backtesting

 Now that we have daily NLP scores for every stock in our portfolio (S&P100 stocks in our case), we are able to create a trading signal *s*, that aims to predict stock prices changes for the next day.
 Note that we are *long-only* in this strategy.
-Note that **due to the lack of data(only 5 months of daily data), we introduce a look-ahead bias in our strategy** by creating relevant threshold using the whole dataset.
+Note that **due to the lack of data(only 5 months of daily data), we introduce a look-ahead bias in our strategy** by creating relevant *thresholds* using the whole dataset.

 For each company, denote *pos_mean_scores*, *neg_mean_scores*, *pos_scores_std*, *neg_scores_std* = average (standard deviation) of the positive(negative) daily scores of the company over the whole dataset.
-They will serve as thresholds for our strategy. *A lookaround would haveeen to use rolling mean scores and rolling standard deviations as well*, ut we don't have enough data to do it.
+They will serve as *thresholds* for our strategy. *A lookaround would have been to use rolling mean scores and rolling standard deviations as well*, but we don't have enough data to do it.

 Every day: